donnaxnguyen/readme/newREADME.md

 # Project title: Readme Generator!
 ## Project description
-A project that creates a command-land application and allows a user's input to generate into a readme.md
+A project that creates a command-line application and allows a user's input to generate into a readme.md
 ## Table of Contents
 * [Installation](##installation)
 * [Usage](##Usage)